 We had a chance to experience the Hotel Fort Canning, and were absolutely stunned by the rooms and facilities.
 It is truly a plush oasis in the middle of the city cocooned by verdant greenery and the stillness of nature.
 They took three years to convert this colonial building into an 86-room heritage boutique hotel.

 I particularly loved the sense of space you get from the high ceiling (you don't get this often in newer buildings).
 This is the Deluxe room (above) which opens out to a bathroom set against a picture window offering you panoramic views of the park or city.
 There are 43 of these rooms measuring 30-35sqm.
-Six of these at Level 1 open up to
+Six of these at Level 1 open up to a private garden and patio.

 The Premier rooms are bigger at 40sqm, and the "verandah" is a separate living area specially designed for relaxation with a gorgeous view of the park.